Spectral-Systems-Integration/ftp-repo-analyzer/README.md

 ###### FTP Repository/Server Analyzer

     Python 3 script to analyze files on locally mounted FTP server.
-    Creates histograms of ages of files 9-10 years of age, as well as those 10+ years old.
+    Creates histograms, for each type of file (by extension e.g. .png), of ages of files 9-10 years of age, as well as those 10+ years old.
+Also creates corresponding text-files listing those files, sizes in MB, and age (in seconds and years).

     Uses logging.